B

 This bird eats flies, leafhoppers, small wasps, spiders, and caterpillars.
 Along with capturing insects in mid-air, they also hop along the branches of a tree looking for bugs on leaves.

-One interesting behavior of this bird is it will pick up a leaf-covered twig and shake it.
+One interesting behavior of this bird is that it will pick up a leaf-covered twig and shake it.
 This is an effort to scare the insects out from beneath the leaves.

 Blue-Gray Gnatcatcher Predators, Threats, and Conservation Status